 Flu.
 I befeech you heartily, scurvy lowsie Knave, at my Desires, and my Requests, and my Petitions, to eat, look you, this Leek, because, look you, you do not love it, nor your Affections, and your Appetites, and your Digestions does not agree with it; I would desire you to eat it.

 Pift.
 Not for Cadwallader and all his Goats.

-Fin.
-There is a Goat for you,
+Flu.
+There is one Goat for you, [Strikes him.]
 Will you be so good, scald Knave, as eat it?